PenguinCabinet/Oppai_benchmark/Readme_en.md

   ![Oppai](https://github.com/PenguinCabinet/Oppai_benchmark/raw/master/explanation/Oppai.gif)

-This runs a benchmark on your computer by calculating integral of the function of shakeing Oppai(boobs)!
+This runs a benchmark on your computer by calculating integral of the function of shakeing Oppai(boobs).
-If your computer is high spec,Oppai Purun Purun(The boobs is shakeing smoothy)!!!
 [The Oppai function of this is made in Nagoya University](https://www.desmos.com/calculator/i05puaquwh)
 People that would like to use on ARM or CUI only, Please use [Universal Edition](https://github.com/PenguinCabinet/Oppai_benchmark_universal_edition/).